ay0408/Generalized-PM/README.md

 ## Note

-For details of our methods and discussion, please see our paper entitled "Generalization and Enhancement of Piecewise Mechanism for Collecting Multidimensional Data".
+For details of our methods and discussion, please see our paper entitled "Generalization and Enhancement of Piecewise Mechanism for Collecting Multidimensional Data" (to appear at IEEE SpaCCS 2024).

 ### Contact
 Akito Yamamoto